jab/bidict/docs/basic-usage.rst

 Because inverse mappings are maintained alongside forward mappings, referencing a bidict's inverse is always a constant-time operation.
-No need to go through the entire map on every reference.
+No need to go through the entire collection.

 One last thing, bidicts interoperate well with other types of maps.
 For example, they support (efficient) polymorphic equality testing::